Reviews

 Shakin' All Over GEORGE McKAY badges

-Reviews and media interest in the book and the work was quite widespread, and positive citations are beginning to appear across disability studies and popular music studies.
+Reviews and media interest in the book and the work was quite widespread on publication, and positive citations continue to appear across disability studies and popular music studies.
 Here are extracts from, and links to, reviews, press mentions, citations, etc….

 Cultural Disability Studies in Education